juntylpro1/secure-enterprise/bp-enterprise-access.md

 Action controls are available only for access group templates.
 {: note}

 For access group templates, the best practice is to restrict changes to policies, but to allow access group administrators to add members.
-This way, you can create role-based access group templates with the right access for those roles and delegate managing membership to the access group administrators in child accounts.
+This way, you can create role-based access group templates with the right access for those roles and delegate managing membership to the access group administrator.
 Learn more about the available action controls for access group [members](/docs/secure-enterprise?topic=secure-enterprise-ag-template-create&interface=ui#members-action-controls), [dynamic rules](/docs/secure-enterprise?topic=secure-enterprise-ag-template-create&interface=ui#dynamic-rules-action-controls), and [access policies](/docs/secure-enterprise?topic=secure-enterprise-ag-template-create&interface=ui#access-ag-action-controls).

 ## How can I grant access to child account resources with IAM templates?